 Divorce disputes over the division of debt can become heated and contentious.
 No spouse wants to be left paying off the debt of a spouse who used that account to fly to Jamaica for a vacation.
 Your experienced Nashville divorce lawyer can help make sure that the debts are distributed justly in the divorce agreement.

 Dealing with debt in a divorce can be a frustrating process.
 At Miller Upshaw Family Law, PLLC, we work to ensure that your assets and debts are divided in a way that is best for you.
-To work with one of our experienced Nashville divorce lawyers, please call 615-454-9899 or contact us to reserve a consultation today.
+To work with one of our experienced Nashville divorce lawyers, please call 615-391-4200 or contact us to reserve an in-person or video consultation today.